xma711/notebook/machine_learning/other_notes.md

 The equation of m (sample size required) to achieve a maximum error between the population loss LD(h) and the best possible population loss (epsilon) with a probability of at least (1-delta) can be found in BBSD chapter 6. the equation of m is in terms of epsilon, delta, and the VC dim of the hypothesis class.

 Note that statistical learning does not consider computational complexity.
-It only handles sample complexity, i.e. it handles the quesiton of how many data points are needed to find (regardless computationally efficiently or inefficiently) a good hypothesis from a hypothesis class H.
+It only handles sample complexity, i.e. it handles the question of how many data points are needed to find (regardless computationally efficiently or inefficiently) a good hypothesis from a hypothesis class H.

 PAC learnable